fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/mission_file.rst

 This is the main section.
 It allows to define one or several missions, that will be computed by the mission module.

-A mission is identified by its name and has only the :code:`parts` attribute that lists the :ref:`phase<phase-section>` and/or :ref:`route<route-section>` names that compose the mission, with optionally a last item that is the :code:`reserve` (see below).
+A mission is identified by its name and has 3 attributes:

+    - :code:`parts`: list of the :ref:`phase<phase-section>` and/or :ref:`route<route-section>`
+      names that compose the mission, with optionally a last item that is the :code:`reserve` (see below).
+    - :code:`use_all_block_fuel`: if True, the range of the main :ref:`route <route-section>` of the mission will be adjusted so that all block fuel (provided as input `data:mission:<mission_name>:block_fuel`) will be consumed for the mission, excepted the reserve, if defined.
+The provided range for first route is then used as a first guess to initiate the iterative process.

 The mission name is used when configuring the mission module in the FAST-OAD configuration file.